Stencyl/stencylpedia/chapter-3/motion.md

 > **Note:** Direction is in degrees (0 - 360).
 0 degrees is right.
 Angle sweeps clockwise, so 90 degrees would be down.

 #### How To: Getting an Actor's Velocity
 In some cases we may also want to find out how fast an Actor is traveling in a given direction.
-We can do this by using the “X/Y speed of” block under **Actor > Motion**.
+We can do this by using the "X/Y speed of" block under **Actor > Motion**.

 ![](http://static.stencyl.com/pedia2/ch3/motion/image05.png)